pesterhazy/presumably/posts/fixmes.md

 # Code-wrangling maneuvers

-FIXMEs help the author as much as the reviewer, and that's where things get interesting.
-As David Allen has pointed out (in Getting Things Done) the brain does a bad job of letting go of information it considers important.
-Allen recommends making lists.
-When you write down a task on a list, you silence the nagging doubt in the back of your mind that you may not remember it.
-The list helps you relax about your work schedule because instead of incessantly worrying about things falling through the cracks, the brain can rest assured that the task is stored in a secure place.
-Making a list allows you to forget abut the task now, temporarily.

-While working on a branch, I use FIXMEs in a similar way.
+FIXMEs are useful during review, but they help the author as much as the reviewer, and that's where things get interesting.
+While working on a branch, FIXMEs figure prominently in m code-wrangling maneuvers.
 When I encounter a stumbling block, a consideration that will lead me away from my current path, I'll add a FIXME comment to the problematic line:

 ```
 // FIXME: hardcoded user-id